-To avoid confusion, the following standardized terminology is established.
+In an effort to avoid confusion, the following standardized terminology is established.
 When directed to do so, operators will perform winter maintenance tasks in accordance with these definitions.

 Across Town Roads: Pushing snow from one side to the other where snow would be deposited within the Right of Way of any road.